AndersDJohnson/firedux/README.md

 firedux.watch(dispatch, 'users/joe')
 .then(({snapshot}) => {})
 // state.firedux.data.users.joe
-// Note: this promise will only return on the first value, but it'll keep syncing.
+// Note: this promise will only resolve on the first value, but it'll keep syncing on all value updates.

 // Get:
 firedux.get(dispatch, 'posts/123')